What we don't know, yes, can hurt us.

 Many of our Nation's Legislators fall into the abyss carved deep by those to the right and, especially, the far right who claim that beating down labor while enriching the effluent is in our country's best interest.
 To these, ignorance is bliss.
 The World needs more Germany's rather than, say, Greece or Italy or Spain's.

-We can only capture tomorrow by understanding yesterday and working today with the knowledge we have acquired which allows wisdom to surface.
-It is through the use of wisdom that ordinary people can make extraordinary advances.
+We can only capture tomorrow by understanding yesterday and working with the knowledge we have acquired today which will allow wisdom to surface.
+It is only through the successful use of gained wisdom that ordinary people can make extraordinary advances.

 Ronald C. Downie